Cervical Cancer Facts and Stats

 who had their

-first full-term pregnancy at 25 years and older.5
+first full-term pregnancy at age 25 and older.3

 Multiple full-term pregnancies: Women